defenseunicorns/data_engineering_technical_assessment/README.md

 * `make help-dev` - shows helper targets
 * `make dev-up` - stands up a new postgres instance (or recycles your current postgres) with the correct table schema in `postgres/schema.sql`
 * `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose.
 WARNING: This will recycle the database
+* `make submit` - creates the tarballs for submission in the `/submission` directory

 Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.